pradeeka7/docs/doc/content/the-things-stack/migrate-to-v3/_index.md

 `ttn-lw-migrate` is used to export end devices and applications from The Things Network Stack V2 cluster to a <a href="https://www.thethingsindustries.com/docs/getting-started/migrating/device-json/" target="_blank">JSON file</a>.
 This JSON file can later be <a href="https://www.thethingsindustries.com/docs/getting-started/migrating/import-devices/" target="_blank">imported</a> in The Things Stack V3 via Console or via CLI.

-### Note about migrating an active session
+### Note about migrating active sessions

-If your The Things Stack instance version is `3.10` or higher, you may transfer the active device session as well.
-This means:

-- Your device will continue working on The Things Stack V3 cluster.
-- Your OTAA device will not have to perform a new join on V3 network and you will not have to delete this device manually from V2 cluster.
+Starting from The Things Stack version `v3.12.0`, for certain deployments it is possible to migrate active sessions as well.
+Migrating an active session means that OTAA devices will not have to perform a rejoin on the V3 network, and both OTAA and ABP devices will not have to be deleted from the V2 cluster in order to work properly when migrated to the V3 cluster.
-- You will not have to delete your ABP device manually from V2 cluster.

-When migrating an active session, after exporting an end device from V2 cluster by using the migration tool, session and root keys will be cleared from The Things Network Stack V2 cluster by default.
-This means this device will no longer work in the V2 cluster.

-You can disable this behavior by using the `--ttnv2.with-session=false` flag when running `ttn-lw-migrate`.
-In that case, you have to prevent your end device from rejoining the V2 network - for OTAA device this means changing the `AppKey` in V2 and performing a new join on V3 network, and for ABP device this means deleting it from the V2 cluster completely.
+{{< warning >}} Migrating active sessions is **not available for The Things Network**.

+The reason for this is that after upgrading to The Things Stack V3, The Things Network started using a different `DevAddr` block than the one used on The Things Network clusters running The Things Network Stack V2. {{</ warning >}}

 ### Configure the environment